What are the Title IX and New York State “Enough is Enough” laws?

 Exceptions to when a Student Conduct investigation may be started, despite the impacted student’s wishes, include:

-- If the person accused has a history of violent behavior or is a repeat offender
+- If the person accused has a history of violent behavior or is a repeat offender;

-- If the incident is an escalation of behavior
+- If the incident is an escalation of behavior;

-- If the accused used a weapon
+- If the accused used a weapon or force;

-- If the impacted student is a minor
+- If the impacted student is a minor;

 - If there’s a pattern of perpetration by a particular group or at a given location.

-In addition, if the accused is an employee, the Office of Human Resources will likely need to conduct an investigation.
+If the accused is an employee, the Office of Human Resources will likely need to conduct an investigation.

-What happens if I make a police report?
+- What happens if I make a police report?

 When a criminal complaint is made, the police conduct an investigation and may refer the matter to the District Attorney’s Office to determine if there is enough evidence to support a violation of New York State Penal Law and to press charges.
 The standard of evidence in a criminal matter is “beyond a reasonable doubt.”